jlpteaching/ECS201A/hw5/hw5.rst

 Archive the following into a .gz or .tgz file:

 - ``reversi-good-ai.c``, with both the sequential and parallel versions of your minimax algorithm.
-- Any modified versions of provided files, like ``reversi.c``, if you decided to edit them.
+- The ``cilkviewer`` output for each of your runs, appropriately named.

 Submit your archive, as well as the PDF of your report, on Canvas_.
 *Do not include the PDF in the archive, submit it as a separate file.*